gonzalolater/RTW3-WEEK9-How-to-Build-a-Token-Swap-Dapp-With-0x-API/README.md

 * Jessica Lin
 * Developer Advocate, 0x Labs.

-# Reading code, interacting with coingecko api and writing down important information
+# Reading code, interacting with CoinGecko API and writing down important information.

 * How to use Live Server Extension.
 * GetToken a token info from https://tokenlists.org/